Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 This is mostly used for web structure mining or mining other graph structures for importance.
 Implemented correctly, this algorithm can have a complexity of $O(log(N))$.

-The algorithm has been further enhanced by incorporating weights of ingoing and outgoing links, and where rebranded as weighted PageRank.
+The algorithm has been further enhanced by incorporating weights of ingoing and outgoing links, and was rebranded as weighted PageRank.
 The weight link(u,v) with incoming links of page u and the incoming links of all reference pages of page v

 $W_{(v,u)}^{in} = \frac{I_u}{\sum_{p \in R(v)}I_p}$